auoie/eggheadioCourses/NOTES.md

       in order to make the content not be covered by it.
       Encoding device specific values into the frontend doesn't seem like a good long-term move.
-- [ ] Add hamburger transition thing for small screens
+- [ ] Add hamburger transition thing for small screens.
+Actually, made it look like the one [here](https://createwithflow.com/).
 - [ ] There is some repetition between ThemeSwitch and LabelSelect.
       There is some repetition between course card mdx and about page mdx.
 - [ ] Figure out how to transition between adjacent pagination buttons based on Geist tabs.